nuejs/nue/packages/www/docs/server-api.md

 del('/cache/:key', clearCache)
 ```

 The server handles everything automatically.
-Same code runs in development with `nue dev` and in production on CloudFlare Workers.
+Same code runs in development with `nue serve` and will run in production on CloudFlare Workers when deployment arrives.